deepakrohan1/deepakrohan1.github.io/_posts/2020-06-13-angular-service.markdown

 {% endhighlight %}

-`@Injectable` annotation tells that class is part of the `dependency injection`
+`@Injectable` annotation tells that the class is part of the `dependency injection`

 The Service can get details for `User` from a mock data, API call

-__providedIn__ a single instance is created the Service, any class which asks for it Angular Injects it.
+__providedIn__, provides a single instance of Service, any class which asks for it Angular Injects it.

 Below is the example of component injecting the service.